jayteylee/ANDIE/README.md

 ## Tranformation operations

 ***Resize:*** Jack
 Accessed via Image menu and toolbar.
-Shortcut ‘R’.
+Shortcut ‘Ctrl + R’.

 Resize was tested manually on a range of different sizes.
 Resizing to smaller or larger sizes produces a resized image with satisfactory results.
 Negative values make no change to the image.